 The picture below illustrates a very intuitive automation system we have at Selzy.

-That being said, you should also check how powerful and comprehensive the list of possible triggers on that software is: most of them offer simple things such as birthday, welcome and thank-you messages, but do they offer more complex automations, capable of reacting to other triggers?
-A lot of platforms gate their most powerful functions behind a paywall, so keep that in mind when choosing yours and stick to the best cost-benefit ratio.
+In practice, you should also check how powerful and comprehensive the list of possible triggers on that software is: most of them offer simple things such as birthday, welcome and thank-you messages, but do they offer more complex automations, capable of reacting to other triggers?
+A lot of platforms gate their most powerful functions behind a paywall, so keep that in mind when choosing yours and choose the best value for money.

 Email deliverability and reliability